turlucode/ros-docker-gui/Readme.md

 Support for other grahics cards will follow!

 ## NVIDIA Graphics Card
 For machines that are using NVIDIA graphics cards we need to have the [nvidia-docker-plugin].

+__IMPORTANT:__ This repo supports only `nvidia-docker` version 1!!!

 ### Install nvidia-docker-plugin
 Assuming the NVIDIA drivers and Docker® Engine are properly installed (see [installation](https://github.com/NVIDIA/nvidia-docker/wiki/Installation))